ait-energy/iesopt/README.md

 while still being user-friendly.
 This is enabled by reducing energy system assets to abstract building blocks, that are supported by specialized implementation, and can be combined into complex systems without the need of a detailed understanding of mathematical modeling or proficiency in any coding-language.

+> Note: We are currently merging the documentation which was split into three locations and is also done (for a large part) in Julia, into this repository.
+This is a work in progress and will be updated over the next weeks.